Nova A.

 • Non-fictional novels and fictional novels

-• President Obama’s speech on inauguration compared to that of President Trump
+• President Obama’s speech at the inauguration compared to that of President Trump

 • Religious texts and their rhetorical composition.